HaxeFlixel/flixel-ui/README.md

 #####3.2 Button Graphics

 Graphics for buttons can be kinda complex.
-You can put in multiple graphic tags, one for each button state you want to specify, or just one with the id "all" that combines all the states into one vertically stacked image, and asks the FlxButton to sort the individual frames out itself.
+You can put in multiple graphic tags, one for each button state you want to specify, or just one with the id "all" that combines all the states into one vertically stacked image, and asks the FlxUIButton to sort the individual frames out itself.

 The system can sometimes infer what the frame size should be based on the image and width/height are not set, but it helps to be explicit with width/height if they are statically sized and you're not using 9-slice scaling.